kusumsiri/AWS_Lambda_ExpressJS_API/README.md

 An example that explains and demonstrates how to create a Lambda function based Express API on Amazon Web Services (AWS) using the Serverless-framework

 ### Introduction
 AWS [Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) allows code to run without dealing with servers in the cloud.
 Visit my [this repository](https://github.com/kusumsiri/AWS_Lambda_Serverless_Framework) for more details and clarifications.
-This explains how to create an Express.js API that handles all the endpoints inside Express.js.
+This explains how to create an Express.js API that handles all the endpoints (GET, CREATE, PUT & DELETE) inside Express.js.

 ### Prerequisites
 1. [Node.js](https://nodejs.org/en/) installed